Some examples of food products processed under UHT conditions are:

 • Sanitation: These systems are not easily cleaned.

-• Capital Outlay: Units require high, initial capital investment.
+• Capital Outlay: Units require high initial capital investment.

 • Need for a Timing Pump: Added equipment and operating cost.